The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 Figure 1: ETF fee drag on your portfolio.
 Assumes equal annual contributions and a 7% real market return.
 Cells express the % reduction of portfolio vs a low-cost ETF (0.07% TER).
 For example, after 40 years a 0.5% TER ETF has a portfolio value 10.42% lower than the low-cost one.
 That means a $2M portfolio at the time would have lost over $230,000 to unnecessary costs.
 The full table with the exact cell values is presented at the end of the article (Table 1)

-Let’s make it more concrete.
-Imagine you’re now 25 and plan to retire at 65—a 40-year investing horizon.
+Here's an example of how to use the heat map above: imagine you’re now 25 and plan to retire at 65—a 40-year investing horizon.
 The differences between investing in a 0.3% and a 0.07% ETF may seem like “only 0.23% per year”, but by 65, that translates to 5.7% less in your account.
 Again, hundreds of thousands of dollars lost.

 In some cases, it could mean working additional years in your job to make up for what fees silently took away.